cubatic45/dotfiles/README_EN.md

 ## How to use

-1. Deploy the copilot-gpt4-service and configure the API address, such as `https://youcopilotgpt4service.com`.
+1. Install and start the copilot-gpt4-service.
+After local startup, the API address is: `http://127.0.0.1:8080`;
-2. Obtain your GitHub account's Github Copilot Plugin Token (see below for details).
+2. Get your GitHub account Github Copilot Plugin Token (see below for details);
-3. Use a third-party client, such as [ChatGPT-Next-Web](https://github.com/ChatGPTNextWeb/ChatGPT-Next-Web), and enter the API address of the copilot-gpt4-service and the Github Copilot Plugin Token in the settings to use the GPT-4 model for conversation.
+3. Install a third-party client, e.g., [ChatGPT-Next-Web](https://github.com/ChatGPTNextWeb/ChatGPT-Next-Web), and fill in the settings with the API address of copilot-gpt4-service and the Github Copilot Plugin Token in the settings, and you can use the GPT-4 model to have a conversation.

 ## Deployment Methods